spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/stripe.md

 ## Current limitations

-The Stripe App has limited or no support for the following features:
-- Multi-capture: Partial capture of payment for order with multiple items is not covered.
-Hence, Payments can’t be partially canceled.
-We create one payment intent per order and the payment for the order can either be authorised, captured or cancelled from Stripe's perespective.
+The Stripe App has limited or no support for multi-capture.
+Partial capture of payment for orders with multiple items isn't covered.
+So, payments can’t be partially canceled.
+One payment intent is created per order, and the payment for the order can either be authorized, captured, or cancelled from Stripe's perespective.

 ## Next step